AcademySoftwareFoundation/tac/process/contributing.md

 Some projects might either have used a Contributor License Agreement (CLA) in the past (either in the form of a Corporate Contributor License Agreement (CCLA) or Individual Contributior License Agreement (ICLA)) or have considered using it.
 The use of a CLA is not required for open source projects and many of the use cases for CLAs are handled through the lighter weight DCO or by having an independent entity in place like the ASWF makes available.

 If your project does have this requirement, ASWF recommends reaching out to The Linux Foundation in advance to discuss before proposing your project to the community.
-Where a CLA is required, the ASWF recommends usage of a [Apache Style CCLA template] and [Apache Style ICLA template].
+The CLA templates recommended by the ASWF's Legal Committee presently are the [ASWF 2020 CCLA template] and [ASWF 2020 ICLA template].
+These are derived from the Apache Software Foundation's CCLA and ICLA template, and contain substantively the same scope of license grants and requirements.
+The changes are intended to reflect ASWF entities rather than Apache Software Foundation as the project host, and to include administrative changes for ASWF's use of the EasyCLA tool to manage authorized contributors under signed CLAs.

 # Frequently Asked Questions